flgkd/integer-linear-programming-notes/notes/07-lagrangian-relaxation-and-duality.md

 ---

-## 6. Solving the Lagrangian Dual: Subgradient Ascent⭐
+## 6. Solving the Lagrangian Dual: Projected Supergradient Ascent⭐

 The dual function is concave but often nondifferentiable.

 Therefore, ordinary smooth gradient methods may not apply.

-A classical approach is the **subgradient method**.
+A classical approach is **projected supergradient ascent**.
+In the Lagrangian Relaxation literature, this procedure is also commonly referred to as the **subgradient method**.

 For a given multiplier vector $u^k$, solve the Lagrangian relaxation and obtain